 Birthday celebrations help us give a greater awareness of growth and change, and reaffirm the importance of each individual.
 Please discuss with teachers at least a week before your child's birthday what kind of celebration would be appropriate and fit into the class schedule.
-We encourage parents to go lightly on the sugary desserts.
 Parents should contact their child's teacher for guidelines regarding party food.
-Although we encourage children to celebrate their birthday in school with their friends, we ask that you keep the party simple with a cake or cupcakes and juice.
-Please do not send in any "goody-bags" or prizes for the classroom children.
+Although we encourage children to celebrate their birthday in school with their friends, we ask that you keep the party simple with cupcakes or cookies.
+Please do not send in any "goody-bags" for the classroom children.